sablier-labs/docs/docs/apps/02-features/03-payments.md

 ### Multi-chain experience

-Streaming, everywhere.
-We enable payments on 11+ EVM chains and testnets where you can stream or get paid using Sablier.
+Recurring payments, everywhere.
+We enable payments on 11+ EVM chains and testnets where you can pay or get paid using Sablier.

 |                                                |
 | ---------------------------------------------- |